danrot/master-thesis/03_implementation.md

 ```

 The first check is to see if it is one of the fields that have already been
 copied to one of the frozen fields.
-This is necessary because the version node
+This is necessary, because the version node
 needs its own UUID and types.
-Secondly the value of the node type's
+Secondly, the value of the node type's
 `onParentVersion` attribute determines how the property is stored in the frozen
 node.
 This value describes how properties and children of the node to version
 should be handled.
-For the properties only a `onParentVersion` of `COPY` and
+For the properties only an `onParentVersion` of `COPY` and
 `VERSION` is of importance.
 This means that for these two values the property
 is copied to the frozen node, otherwise they will be omitted.